schnerring/infrastructure-core/README.md

 # infrastructure

-Terraform "Infrastructure as Code" (IaC) project to manage my personal cloud infrastructure
+Terraform "Infrastructure as Code" (IaC) project to manage my cloud infrastructure.

+This project is constantly evolving and will lack extensive documentation until stabilizing.

 ## Local Development

-## Environment Variables
+### Environment Variables

 To authenticate to Azure, a service principal with subscription _Owner_ permissions is required.
 Set the following variables to [configure authentication](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret#configuring-the-service-principal-in-terraform):